The Website Owners Guide

 - Keep it about 65 characters in length.
 Too long and Google won't display all the characters when it appears in search results.

-- Include the keywords that you have chosen to target for that page, ideally close to the front.
+- Include the keywords that you have chosen to target for that page, ideally close to the start.

 - Make sure it still makes sense to humans, as remember this is likely to be the text that they see when your site appears in a search engine and it could mean the difference between them clicking on your site or your competitors.